davideastmond/easy-weather/README.md

 - Run `npm i`
 - create a `.env` file
-- Add your API key from openWeather (https://home.openweathermap.org/) to the .env as per the sample.env file
+- Add your API key from openWeather (https://home.openweathermap.org/) to the .env as per the sample.env file _registration required_
 - Install typescript and compile `main.ts`
 - run `npm start` from the command line.